Coronavirus Symptoms vs Cold: How Do They Compare?

-Honestly, they really don't.
-There's no cure for a cold, per the CDC, and the same goes for COVID-19 (though researchers are currently working on finding a treatment and possible vaccine for the new coronavirus).
-That said, if you develop a fever and other symptoms related to the coronavirus, it's wise to call your doctor to determine next steps.
+There's no cure for a cold, and the same goes for COVID-19 (though researchers are currently working on finding a treatment and possible vaccine for the new coronavirus).
+So, if you develop a fever and other symptoms related to the new coronavirus, it's wise to call your doctor to determine next steps.

 The information in this story is accurate as of press time.
 However, as the situation surrounding COVID-19 continues to evolve, it's possible that some data have changed since publication.
 While Health is trying to keep our stories as up-to-date as possible, we also encourage readers to stay informed on news and recommendations for their own communities by using the CDC, WHO, and their local public health department as resources.